 "Personal information" means information about an identifiable individual, but does not include the name, title or business address or telephone number of an employee of an organization.
 Information that has been de-identified or anonymized is not considered personal information.

 Purolator is federally regulated and its commercial operation is subject to the Personal Information Protection and Electronic Documents Act (“PIPEDA”).
-Purolator relies on PIPEDA and Canada’s partial adequacy status in addition to contractual provisions in the privacy governance.
+Purolator relies on PIPEDA and Canada’s partial adequacy status where applicable.

 Collection, Use and Disclosure